 Choose JetBlue if:

 - You fly primarily up and down the East Coast.
-JetBlue is extremely strong in the eastern half of the United States, and they run an extensive network of flights based out of hubs in Boston, New York, Washington DC, and Fort Lauderdale.
+JetBlue is extremely strong in the eastern half of the United States, and they run an extensive network of flights based out of hubs in Boston, New York, Orlando, and Fort Lauderdale.

 - You frequently fly transcons between Boston / New York, and San Diego / Los Angeles / San Francisco / Seattle.
 JetBlue Mint is the best way to fly from coast to coast here in the US.
 Nothing else can compare in my opinion.